Critical Utopias: Designing for Conviviality

 US Lab Session:Thursday 11:00 AM – 12:00 PM PST

-In the year 2070, human movement across the planet will likely be one of the most defining issues.
+In the year 2070, human movement across the planet will be one of the most defining issues.
 Driven by climate niche collapse, resource scarcity, and shifting political landscapes, hundreds of millions will be displaced.
-In this studio, German-American student cohorts apply strategic foresight methods to imagine the possible, probable, and desirable worlds of 2070.
-Moving beyond dystopian predictions, we design the conditions for living together: hospitality, dignity, and reciprocity.
+For our graduate students (currently aged 23–28), the year 2070 is not a distant, abstract projection—it is a future they will personally inhabit in their 70s.
+This Collaborative Online International Learning (COIL) course connects German-American student cohorts to apply strategic foresight methods, designing reciprocal frameworks of conviviality (hospitality, dignity, and reciprocity) to prepare for this shared future.

 Core Deliverables & Outputs